|•Seine River Cruises »||• Moulin Rouge »|

 We could go on.
 In fact, we do — in the articles below.

-Find out how the VAT tax works and how to save money with a VAT tax refund.
+The VAT Tax.
+Find out how it works and how to save money with a VAT tax refund at the end of your stay.

 Did you know that the first settlement at what is now Paris was founded over 2300 years ago?